akkaweb/AKKA-CakePHP-Mailchimp-Plugin/README.md

 2. You can use the predefined form element files (APP/Plugin/Mailchimp/View/Elements/), which uses `Bootstrap 3.0` by doing the following:

   #### Ajax Form (You need to include jQuery)
   Add `<?php echo $this->element('Mailchimp.ajax-subscribe-form', array('id' => 'xxxxxxxx')); ?>` into your view file, where you want your form to appear.
-Optional you can pass in your Newsletter `id` as depicted above.
-If you only have one newsletter, you can simply assigned the Newsletter ID in your `bootstrap` as explained above.
+Optionally you can pass in your newsletter `id` as depicted above.
+If you only have one newsletter, you can simply assign the newsletter ID in your `bootstrap` as explained above.

   #### Regular Form
   Add `<?php echo $this->element('Mailchimp.ajax-subscribe-form', array('id' => 'xxxxxxxx')); ?>` into your view file, where you want yoru form to appear.
 Also, if you only have one newsletter, you can simply assigned the Newsletter ID in your `bootstrap` as explained above.